jingelrpg/coc-vft/README.md

   his wife and all his three children to the war.
-  There he met Jelka, a young woman with exceptional intellect and huge knowledge in chemistry, which led to her becoming the explosives specialist in his resistanc group, which got attacked one night by a Gestapo group.
+  There he met Jelka, a young woman with exceptional intellect and huge knowledge in chemistry, which had made her become an explosives specialist.
+  Soon after joiing his resistanc group, they got attacked one night by Gestapo.
   Radek was drunk and therfore didn't see them coming.
-  Only Jelka and he survived, but couldn't deal with other anymore due to his lethal failure.
+  Only Jelka and Radek survived, but couldn't deal each with other anymore due to his lethal failure.
 * Radek is a man of action, who is almost fearless after having endured an unimaginable fright when whitnessing